whilefun/FPEKitAddOns/README.md

 A new player start type that allows the player to start the game in a dock (e.g. waking up sat in a chair)

 ![Screenshot](https://github.com/whilefun/FPEKitAddOns/blob/master/StartDocked/StartDocked.jpg)

+# Surface Footsteps
+A simple way to add various surfaces to your game that make the player's footsteps sound different (e.g. Walking on hardwood floor vs. carpet)